Erply Cloud ERP 2014 Update 2 Released

 Please also note that we are deprecating API saveProductPicture and saveProductFile calls.
 For uploading pictures, there will be a new, separate API.
 Documentation of that API will be published on ERPLY website soon.

 Pulling pictures, however, will work just as usual, with getProducts / getProductPictures / getProductFiles API calls.
 Naturally, hotlinking the images (ie., serving them to website visitors directly from ERPLY-provided URLs) is not allowed; you still need to download images to your website server and serve from there.

 Erply now displays a warning when you try to e-mail invoice to an invalid e-mail address.

-In SETTINGS → Configuration → Sending invoices by e-mail, there is a new setting: “Invoices are e-mailed: from employee’s e-mail address / from store or corporate e-mail address”.
-This setting not only changes sender’s address, but also e-mail footer: if you select the second option, footer will display store contact information, instead of sender’s name and personal contacts.
+In SETTINGS → Configuration → Sending invoices by e-mail, there is a new setting: “Invoices are e-mailed: from employee’s e-mail address / from the store or corporate e-mail address”.
+This setting not only changes the sender’s address but also e-mail footer: if you select the second option, the footer will display store contact information, instead of sender’s name and personal contacts.

 Expected Transfer report (formerly located in REPORTS → Z Report) has been removed from ERPLY.
 It provided basically the same information as “Payments by Date” and it did not have enough options to be useful for bank reconciliation.

 In German, Austrian and Swiss accounts, all addresses (customer, supplier addresses) now have 2 additional fields: “Address line 2” and “State”.